TO THE SHARE HOLDERS

 INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

-Pursuant to the provisions of Section 124 of the companies act, 2013 and other applicable provisions, if any and rules made thereunder, unclaimed dividend amount of Rs.
-5,69,928 for the Financial Year ended March 31, 2015 has been transferred to the Investor Education and Protection Fund (IEPF) established by the Central Government pursuant to Section 125 of the Companies Act, 2013.
+Pursuant to the provisions of Section 124 of the Companies Act, 2013 and other applicable provisions of the Companies Act, 2013 and rules made thereunder, unclaimed dividend amount of Rs.
+577,548/- of the Company for the Financial Year ended March 31, 2017 has been transferred to the Investor Education and Protection Fund (IEPF) established by the Central Government pursuant to Section 125 of the Companies Act, 2013.

-The details are provided at the website of the Company at the following link: https://www.kanoriachem.com/investors/unpaid-dividend/
+The details are provided at the website of the Company at https://www.kanoriachem.com/investors/unpaid-dividend/

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has constituted a Complaints Redressal Committee to consider and resolve sexual harassment complaints reported by women.
+The Company has constituted Complaints Redressal Committees across all its locations, to consider and resolve sexual harassment complaints reported by women.
 During the year under review, no complaint was filed pursuant to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, and that there was no complaint pending at the end of the year.
 The Company regularly conducts awareness programs for its employees.

 The following is a summary of sexual harassment complaints received and disposed off during the year: